zviri/pycon_workshop_2017/README.md

 * [Tutorial from fastml](http://fastml.com/classifying-text-with-bag-of-words-a-tutorial/) as a follow-up to the one from Kaggle.

 ### Machine Learning
-* Popular Machine Learning on [Coursera](https://www.coursera.org/learn/machine-learning).
+* Popular Machine Learning course on [Coursera](https://www.coursera.org/learn/machine-learning).